magosil86/witsGWAS/README.md

  * logistic regression
  * emmax association testing

+### Dockerized Pipeline

+The pipeline has been 'dockerized', simplifying its use.
+See the [WitsGWAS Dockerized](https://github.com/magosil86/witsGWAS/wiki) page for more information.

 ### Authors

-Lerato E. Magosi, Scott Hazelhurst and the WITS Bioinformatics team
+Lerato E. Magosi, Scott Hazelhurst, Rob Clucas and the WITS Bioinformatics team

 ### License
 witsGWAS is offered under the MIT license.
 See LICENSE.txt.